-The Transplant Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis provides a unified, comprehensive approach to transplant patient care in each of our solid organ transplant programs.
+The Washington University and Barnes-Jewish Transplant Center in St. Louis provides a unified, comprehensive approach to transplant patient care in each of our solid organ transplant programs.
 Our team members have a shared vision and passion to be leaders in the world of transplant.

 Barnes-Jewish Hospital has the only comprehensive transplant center in the region offering heart, heart/lung, lung, double lung, kidney, liver, pancreas islet and bone marrow transplants.
 In addition to achieving outcomes that meet or exceed national averages, the transplant program is known for quality and continuity of care.

 - One of the busiest heart transplant programs in St. Louis and the Midwest